godotengine/godot-docs/classes/class_rigidbody2d.rst

 - :ref:`bool<class_bool>`  **test_motion**  **(** :ref:`Vector2<class_vector2>` motion, :ref:`float<class_float>` margin=0.08, :ref:`Physics2DTestMotionResult<class_physics2dtestmotionresult>` result=null  **)**

-Return whether the body would collide, if it tried to move in the given vector.
-This method allows two extra parameters: A margin, which increases slightly the size of the shapes involved in the collision detection, and an object of type :ref:`Physics2DTestMotionResult<class_physics2dtestmotionresult>`, which will store additional information about the collision (should there be one).
+Returns ``true`` if a collision would result from moving in the given vector. ``margin`` increases the size of the shapes involved in the collision detection, and ``result`` is an object of type :ref:`Physics2DTestMotionResult<class_physics2dtestmotionresult>`, which contains additional information about the collision (should there be one).